rssys/on-demand-fork/README.md

 - In your application, replace `fork()` with `syscall(439)` to invoke ODF.

-- Automatically redirect all `fork()` calls to ODF in your application by setting `/proc/<pid>/use_odf` to `1`.
+- Transparently switch to ODF implementation of fork in your application by setting `/proc/<pid>/use_odf` to `1`.
 When a new process is created, the process inherits the flag from its parent.
-Read from `/proc/<pid>/use_odf` to determine the current fork-to-ODF redirection setting: `1` means the redirection is on, while `0` means the rediction is off.
+Read from `/proc/<pid>/use_odf` to determine the current implementation of fork in use: `1` means ODF provides `fork()`, while `0` means the traditional fork  provides `fork()`.

-    To redirect fork to ODF right from the start of a program, take advantage of the inheritance of the flag by having a shell script like this:
+    To use ODF transparently right from the start of a program, take advantage of the inheritance of the flag by having a shell script like this:
     ```
     #!/bin/bash
     echo 1 > /proc/self/use_odf